edgeworx/docs/content/en/docs/ai/_index.md

 This is the official software development kit (SDK) for building on the Darcy AI platform.

-To browse this document and all of the other documentation on a local web server, run the [docs.sh](./docs.sh) script and then visit [http://localhost:8000](http://localhost:8000).

->> FIXME: Point to the Python repo

 ## Introducing the Darcy AI platform